 The key to any pond's sustainability is a sustainable forage base, especially if you are on a quest to grow trophy-class Bass or Cats.
-More often than not, the best option to establish a sustainable forage base is Bluegill.
+When it comes to producing monster bass and catfish, the best option is to establish a sustainable forage base of Bluegill.
 Read on to learn more about why they are such an excellent choice and how to keep them thriving.

 Why Bluegill Are an Excellent Choice as Forage Fish

 When most people think about stocking a private pond, there are usually three different species that every single person names off; Largemouth Bass, Catfish, and Bluegill.
 This commonsense approach not only takes into account what the pond owner likes to catch but also the idea that they'll need some sort of baitfish readily available to grow trophy-class Bass or Catfish.